Steps to Exploring

 In the same way you can choose a major that requires you to develop a new skill, you can also avoid majors that are aligned with a strength you already have.
 For example, history might be a subject that comes easy to you but you have no interest in taking history courses at the college level.
 That's OK...we don't always have to pursue things just because we're good at them!

 Consider Your Interests

-If you have already completed steps 1-4 of exploring majors and you have decided on a major, Congratulations!
-Now it's time to declare your major by filling out the Selection of Degree Program.
+If you need to declare or change your major, use the Selection of Degree Program form.
 It can take up to 2-3 weeks to have your request reviewed by departments.
 When a decision is made you will be notified via email.
-While you wait for the change to finalize you can see what your new requirements will be by doing a What If Analysis on your degree evaluation in Banner Student app in MYSCSU.

-Exploration doesn't stop after declaring a major.
+Exploration doesn't stop after declaring a major!
 Now it's time to explore WITHIN your major and beyond.
 One way to do this is by getting more involved in your academic department, considering internships/research opportunities and joining organizations connected with your major.
-Now that you have your academic major clarified, you can focus more on building a strong foundation for career success after you graduate.
-This steps looks different for each student and may include considering part time jobs that relate to potential careers of interest, learning more about career pathways in areas of interest, building professional contacts through networking and so much more.
+Now that your major has been determined, you can focus more on building a strong foundation for career success after you graduate.
+This step looks different for each student and may include considering part time jobs that relate to potential careers of interest, learning more about career pathways in areas of interest, building professional contacts through networking and so much more.
 The Office of Career and Professional Development has a wide array of resources and staff who can help you with this important step in your growth.